 Frequently Asked Questions

-Historically, colored toilet paper was linked to health issues like skin irritation and UTIs due to the unregulated dyes used.
+Historically, colored toilet paper was linked to health issues like skin irritation and UTIs due to unregulated dyes.
 Modern colored options, such as those from Renova, claim to use safer, non-toxic dyes that meet strict health standards, but dye-free remains the safest choice for sensitive individuals.

-Why is pink toilet paper still sold in France?
+Why is pink toilet paper still popular in France?

 Pink toilet paper remains popular in France due to a regional preference that emerged in the 1960s.
-It was initially used to dye grey recycled paper to make it more appealing and has since become a cultural staple.
+It was initially used to dye grayish recycled paper to make it more appealing and has since become a cultural staple, distinguishing it from global trends.

-Can you buy pink toilet paper in the US?
+Where can I buy pink toilet paper in the United States?

 The most eco-friendly toilet paper is typically made from 100% bamboo or 100% recycled post-consumer waste, processed without chlorine bleach, and free of dyes and fragrances.
-Brands like Reel and Who Gives A Crap are highly rated for their sustainable practices.
+Brands like Reel and Who Gives A Crap are highly rated for their sustainable practices and environmental certifications.

 Yes, historically, the dyes in colored toilet paper could slow down its disintegration, potentially causing issues in septic systems.
-Modern eco-friendly options, whether colored or not, are designed to be septic-safe and break down efficiently.
+Modern eco-friendly options, whether colored or not, are designed to be septic-safe and break down efficiently, minimizing environmental impact.